mariamhasan21/20-python-projects/README.md

 6. Countdown timer
 7. Compound Interest
 8. Quiz Game
-9. Concession stand program
+9. Concession stand
-10. Number guessing program
+10. Number Guessing
+11. Rock, paper, and scissor

-I will come from time to time on this repository to update my coding after I have a better understanding of what I am writing
+# I will come from time to time on this repository to update my coding after I have a better understanding of what I am writing